jailkey/baiser/README.md

 ```

 ####Pointer
-A pointer refers to an array value the command is .
+A pointer refers to an array value.
+The command is .
 ```
 	{{#list}}
 		{{.}}